Atrius-Wayfinder/wayfinder-ai-sample/examples/basic-agent/README.md

 ### Customize System Instructions

 The AI's behavior is guided by system instructions in `src/prompts.ts`.
-You can customize the `BASE_SYSTEM_INSTRUCTION` to:
+You can customize `getBaseSystemInstruction()` to:

 - Change the assistant's tone and personality
 - Add domain-specific knowledge or protocols